kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

                   Sub command to apply.
 The supported sub commands include --show-coalesce and --coalesce.

        q.B --cable-test
               Perform  a  cable  test and report the results.
 What results are returned depends on the capabilities of the network interface.
-Typically open pairs  and shorted pairs can be reported, along with pairs being O.K.
+Typically open pairs and shorted pairs can be re‐ ported, along with pairs being O.K.
 When a fault is detected the approximate distance to the fault may be reported.

        --cable-test-tdr
               Perform a cable test and report the raw Time Domain Reflectometer data.
-A pulse is sent down a cable pair and the amplitude of the reflection, for a given distance, is reported.
+A pulse is sent down a cable pair and the amplitude of the reflection, for a given distance, is  report‐ ed.
 A  break  in the cable returns a big reflection.
 Minor damage to the cable returns a small reflection.
-If  the  cable  is shorted, the amplitude of the reflection can be negative.
+If the cable is shorted, the amplitude of the reflection can be nega‐ tive.
 By default, data is returned for lengths between 0 and 150m at 1m steps, for all pairs.
-How‐ ever parameters can be passed to restrict the collection of data.
-It should be noted, that the interface will round the distances to  whatever  granu‐ larity is actually implemented.
+However parameters can be passed to restrict the collection of data.
+It  should  be noted,  that  the interface will round the distances to whatever granularity is actually implemented.
 This is often 0.8 of a meter.
 The results should include the actual rounded first and last distance and step size.

            first  N
                   Distance along the cable, in meters, where the first measurement should be made.